Dataland

 Dataland is currently being developed as a research project at the Department of Human Centered Design & Engineering, University of Washington (UW).
 Prior to UW, the project was based at the School of Information and Library Science, University of North Carolina at Chapel Hill (UNC Chapel Hill).

-Dataland is being developed as a set of distinct “microworlds”.
+Dataland is being developed as a set of distinct “microworlds,” and currently has two microworlds, the maps microworld and the plots microworld.
 Each microworld offers a unique set of visualization possibilities, keeping the core programming grammar and the query language the same.
 For example, the maps microworld provides a set of programming primitives (e.g., set latitude of map marker to __) that allow for creating geographical visualizations.
 The plots microworld swaps out the map-related visualization primitives for cartesian-plot-related primitives (e.g., set ‘x’ of plot marker to __).
 This potentially allows for interest-driven and creative explorations with data that are also constrained to better scaffold the experiences of early-stage learners.

 Learning resources